frankie95667/zerorpc-node/README.md

 ZeroRPC is a communication layer for distributed systems. zerorpc-node is a port of the original [ZeroRPC](https://github.com/0rpc/zerorpc-python) for node.js.
 We have full client and server support for version 3 of the protocol, and clients/servers written in the Python version can communicate transparently with those written in node.js.
 This project is in alpha.

+This version of zerorpc-node was forked for compatibility with electron-react-boilerplate.
+Currently supports Electron 3, 4, 5, and 6.
+Underscore updated to 1.10.x.

 To install the package:

 Make sure you have [ZeroMQ](https://github.com/zeromq/libzmq) installed.